Ios 2026: The Party Island with a Heart of Gold

 4. Manganari Beach

 Located in the south, far from the party.
-It is a series of five coves with shallow, turquoise water and white sand.
+It is a series of five coves with shallow, turquoise water and white sand, separated by low rocky headlands.
+Manganari is the place on Ios where time slows down.
+There is one small taverna, some sunbeds, and nothing else.
 It was a filming location for The Big Blue.
 It is peaceful, wild, and pristine.
+Getting there requires a boat from the port or an ATV ride over the mountain road — which only adds to the sense of discovery.

 5. Homer’s Tomb

 Located in the north at Plakoto.
 Legend says the epic poet Homer is buried here.
-The tomb itself is simple, but the views over the Aegean are epic, fitting for the author of the Odyssey.
+Archaeological excavations in the 19th century found ancient ruins consistent with the story, though nothing is proven.
+The tomb itself is simple — a few ancient stone blocks arranged on a hillside.
+But the views over the Aegean are epic, fitting for the author of the Odyssey.
+Getting here requires a walk or ATV ride through dramatic, uninhabited countryside.

 The “Instagrammable” side of new Ios.
-The Calilo resort has created surreal architectural dreamscapes in the rock.
+The Calilo resort has created surreal architectural dreamscapes carved directly into volcanic rock — infinity pools that seem to float above the Aegean, suites built into caves, and dining experiences under the open sky.
 Even if not staying, visiting the nearby beaches offers a glimpse of this artistic ambition.
+The existence of Calilo signals Ios’s arrival as a serious luxury destination, not just a backpacker stop.

 Where to Stay

-- Port (Gialos): quieter, family-friendly, and convenient for ferries.
+- Port (Gialos): Quieter, family-friendly, and convenient for ferry arrivals and departures.
+Good restaurants and a calmer beach vibe.

-- Thyme Honey: The hills are covered in wild thyme.
-The local honey is amber-colored and intense.
+- Thyme Honey: The hills of Ios are covered in wild thyme.
+The local honey is amber-colored and intensely aromatic.
+Buy it directly from local producers at the small market in Chora.
+It is one of the best souvenirs you can take home.

-- Pasteli: Sesame bars made with local honey.
+- Pasteli: Sesame bars made with local thyme honey.
+A simple, ancient snack sold in small shops throughout Chora.

 Sustainability & Preservation

 The “Save Ios” movement works to protect the island’s landscape from excessive development.
-In 2026, there is a strong focus on preserving the ancient footpaths (monopatia) and keeping the beaches free of excessive sunbeds in the protected zones.
+In 2026, there is a strong focus on preserving the ancient footpaths (monopatia), keeping beaches free of excessive sunbeds in protected zones, and reducing single-use plastics across the island.
+The Meltemi wind naturally helps keep Ios clean by blowing plastic waste back to the sea — a grim reminder that ocean health and island health are inseparable.

 Safety and Tips

-- Alcohol: The local spirits can be strong, and the heat amplifies the effect.
-Drink water.
+- Alcohol: The local spirits can be strong, and the Aegean heat amplifies their effect.
+Drink water consistently throughout the day and night.

-- Wind: Like all Cyclades, the Meltemi blows hard in August.
-Manganari is usually more sheltered than the north.
+- Wind: Like all Cyclades islands, the Meltemi blows hard in August.
+On the exposed north beaches, the wind can make swimming uncomfortable and throw sand everywhere.
+Manganari in the south is usually more sheltered.